 Tips for Investing

-- Consider talking to a financial advisor about which assets you may want to include in an asset protection trust.
-If you don’t have a financial advisor yet, finding one doesn’t have to be complicated.
-SmartAsset’s financial advisor matching tool can match you with up to three local financial advisors, and you can choose the one who is best for you.
-If you’re ready, get started now.
+- Consider talking to a financial advisor about which assets you may want to include in your asset protection trust.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Trusts are just one element you may need to include in your estate plan.
 A last will and testament is the most basic estate planning tool you can use to specify who will inherit your assets.
 You may also want to include a durable power of attorney or advance health care directive to round out your plan.

 Photo credit: ©iStock.com/gradyreese, ©iStock.com/FatCamera, ©iStock.com/Artur